 JCR members can attend and vote at Student Council and the Annual Members Meeting.

-JCR members communicate with wardens and Officers at Bristol SU about key issues and events.
+JCR members communicate with their Residential Life team and Officers at Bristol SU about key issues and events.

 Attend JCR Training / Socials